xmc-aalto/PWXMC/README.md

 # PWXMC
-This is the official implementation for the experiments of the unibased loss functions in our paper [Convex Surrogates for Unbiased Loss Functions in Extreme Classification With Missing Labels](https://dl.acm.org/doi/pdf/10.1145/3442381.3450139)
+This is the official implementation for the experiments in our paper [Convex Surrogates for Unbiased Loss Functions in Extreme Classification With Missing Labels](https://dl.acm.org/doi/pdf/10.1145/3442381.3450139)

-To run the experiments using unibased APLC_XLNet [1], AttentionXML [2], and DiSMEC [3], please read the instructions in the corresponding folders.
+To run the experiments using propensity-weighted variants of  APLC_XLNet [1], AttentionXML [2], and DiSMEC [3], please read the instructions in the corresponding folders.

 ## References
 [1] Ye et al., [Pretrained Generalized Autoregressive Model with Adaptive Probabilistic Label Clusters for Extreme Multi-label Text Classification](http://arxiv.org/abs/2007.02439), ICML 2020.